KiraBurova/music-app/README.md

 How to run tests:

 1. `yarn test` for Unit tests
-2. `yarn cypress open` for e2e tests
+2. `yarn cypress open` to open e2e tests

 Deplyed at: https://kiraburova.github.io/music-app/